Create multiple prefixes for a subnet in an Azure Virtual Network

-The following limitations apply during the public preview:
+The following limitations still apply as of now:

-• The feature only supports virtual machines and virtual machine scale sets and doesn't support Bare Metal or SWIFT resources.
-Any delegated subnet can't use this feature.
+• The feature only supports virtual machines and virtual machine scale sets and doesn't support Bare Metal or VNet injection for Containers, especially PodSubnet IPAM mode in AKS clusters.
+Any delegated subnet can't use this feature (except for GatewaySubnets delegated to VPN Gateway and ExpressRoute Gateway services).

 • This feature doesn't support multiple customer address (CA) configurations.
 When using multiple prefixes on a subnet, you're only able to use a single customer address (CA) configuration.
 A single IPv4 (Internet Protocol version 4) and single IPv6 (Internet Protocol Version 6) address per NIC (network interface card) is supported.